 His next demanding stretch started in South & Central America where he had to cross through countries with active civil war like Peru, Guatemala, El Salvador etc. The journey was never easy but his determination and wit took him through umpteen difficult challenges, he faced along the way in unknown territories from unknown people.
 He is an explorer in the truest sense.

-The book might seem a travelogue at first, but it is a very good source of Jim’s analytical observations of the impacts, a country’s cultural, politico-economic & geographical factors have on its people, society and markets.
+The book, Investment Biker: Around the World with Jim Rogers, might seem a travelogue at first, but it is a very good source of Jim’s analytical observations of the impacts, a country’s cultural, politico-economic & geographical factors have on its people, society and markets.
 Readers get to see & understand the logical flow of events through history of a country and can easily relate it with the current situation of its economy.I liked the part where Jim traveled through Central Asian Republics (Turkmenistan, Uzbekistan, Kyrgyzstan & Kazakhstan) and observed the stark signs of erstwhile USSR.
 His commentary on the motivation of bureaucrats to impress seniors with higher production and getting promoted to Moscow, without slightest of concerns about efficient utilization of resources, seems like a doctorate’s work.
 Abandoned oil wells and factories, gloomy roads and fields present telltale signs why communism failed in USSR.

 An investor scouring for investment opportunities to put her hard-earned money is bound to study, focus and analyze on every possible piece of information.
-Jim’s hard work is evident throughout the book.
+Jim’s hard work is evident throughout the book, Investment Biker: Around the World with Jim Rogers.

 I liked Jim’s criteria of judging the state of economy of any country by comparing the official exchange rate with black market rates of currencies.
 Jim says that any difference between the two rates means something is wrong and higher the difference, bigger is the problem.
 He allays the fears of the readers by informing that they do not need to go hunting for black market, it will find them automatically.
 His advice to buy currency like any commodity and not to part with her dollars until she is satisfied with the local currency received is invaluable.